 Finding history in Baja California Sur

 When it comes to history the Cancun area definitely has Los Cabos beat.
 San Jose del Cabo does have a wonderful old downtown complete with a mission and colorful storefronts.
 La Paz does too.
 Neither of these is comparable though to Valladolid or Merida on the Yucatan.
+And no, Cabo Wabo doesn’t count as being historic.

 Now that we’ve laid it all out and you can see what makes Cancun and Cabo San Lucas such similar and yet such different vacation destinations you should be able to make an informed decision and book a vacation that you and your family will love.
 If you have additional questions either about the differences between Cabo and Cancun or need some specific recommendations for tour planning or accommodations, please let us know.
 We visited both destinations many times and are happy to help you fall in love with either area just as much as we have.